itmattersprin/itmattersprin.github.io/_msIT/kickoff.md

 ---
-name: Kickoff meeting
+name: "Kickoff meeting"
+date: "14/10/2019"
-description: The Kickoff meeting of the project was held in Pisa on October 14, 2019.
+description: "The Kickoff meeting of the project was held in Pisa on October 14, 2019.
+Programme"
+url: "kickoff.html"
 ---